khalilliu/awesome-github-repos/data.md

 *   [agentlabs-dev/openator](https://github.com/agentlabs-dev/openator) - Open source version of OpenAI Operator - Ask your browser to perform highlevel tasks

-*   [graphif/project-graph](https://github.com/graphif/project-graph) - A simple but powerful tool for drawing graphs
+*   [graphif/project-graph](https://github.com/graphif/project-graph) - A node-based visual tool for organizing thoughts and notes in a non-linear way.

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪